isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-pet-lizards-that-look-like-dragons.markdown

 These lizards love to roam a lot within the cage and therefore, large space should be provided.
 They like digging small holes and climbing walls and trees.
 Such provisions should be available in the enclosure.
 - Plumed Basilisks are native in Central America, especially in Costa Rica and Guatemala.
 They are found in dense forest, rivers and large waterways due to food abundance and escape mechanism (running on water).
 You can also find them in Nicaragua, West Panama and Eastern Honduras.
 - Plumed Basilisks feed on live bugs such as locust, mealworms and crickets.
 They can also eat small fish or snake by swallowing them whole.
 This tells you that Plumed Basilisks are carnivores in nature.
-You can bond with Plumed Basilisks with time though they love having their quiet moments, especially after feeding.
-These reptiles have unique personalities that you may not find with other lizards.
+You can bond with Plumed Basilisks with time though they love having their quiet moments, especially after feeding. Â These reptiles have unique personalities that you may not find with other lizards.
 They are hard to find around but amazing to pet in your home.

 Then threatened, Plumed Basilisk usually run across the water body instead of swimming and hence their nickname Jesus Christ.